GDRX Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies GoodRx Holdings, Inc. Investors of Class Action and Lead Plaintiff Deadline: February 16, 2021

 NEW YORK, Dec.
-21, 2020 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GoodRx Holdings, Inc. ("GoodRx" or "the Company") (NASDAQ: GDRX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired GoodRx securities between September 23, 2020 to November 16, 2020, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/gdrx.
+23, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GoodRx Holdings, Inc. ("GoodRx" or "the Company") ( GDRX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired GoodRx securities between September 23, 2020 to November 16, 2020, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/gdrx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.